grafana/loki/docs/sources/operations/recording-rules.md

 There is a [guide](https://prometheus.io/docs/practices/remote_write/) on the Prometheus website, all of which applies to Loki, too.

+Rules can be evenly distributed across available rulers by using `-ruler.enable-sharding=true` and `-ruler.sharding-strategy="by-rule"`.
+Rule groups execute in order; this is a feature inherited from Prometheus' rule engine (which Loki uses), but Loki has no need for this constraint because rules cannot depend on each other.
+The default sharding strategy will shard by rule groups, but this may be undesirable as some rule groups could contain more expensive rules, which can lead to subsequent rules missing evaluations.
+The `by-rule` sharding strategy creates one rule group for each rule the ruler instance "owns" (based on its hash ring), and these rings are all executed concurrently.

 ## Observability

 Since Loki reuses the Prometheus code for recording rules and WALs, it also gains all of Prometheus' observability.